Parallel processing in Python

 2.2 Example syntax

-Threading in Python is limited to linear algebra (except if using Dask), provided Python is linked against a threaded BLAS.
+Threading in Python is limited to linear algebra (provided Python is linked against a threaded BLAS, except if using Dask or JAX or various other packages).
 Python has something called the Global Interpreter Lock that interferes with threading in Python (but not in threaded linear algebra packages called by Python).

 Here’s some linear algebra in Python that will use threading if numpy is linked against a threaded BLAS, though I don’t compare the timing for different numbers of threads here.